AryaKris/ReadMe-Generator/README.md

 ## Contributing

-Please follow the fork and pull Git workflow.
+Fork and pull Git workflow

 ## Tests

-npm test
+Go the extra mile and write tests for your application.
+Then provide code examples and how to run them.

 ## Questions

-Feel free to contact on any questions realted with this repo at dr.aryakris@outlook.com
+Feel free to contact at dr.aryakris@outlook.com